adanieljohnson/SAWHET_2/README.md

 ## SAWHET v2.0 versus MVP

-The files code required to set up a new instance of SAWHET v2 are available from this repository.
+**Version 2.#** is under active development.
+The files required to set up a new instance of SAWHET v2 are available from this repository.

-**Version 2.#** on the main branch is the one under active development.

-* To download a complete copy of the app files without cloning the repository, choose the __ZIP file__.
+* Choose the __ZIP file__ to download a copy of the app files without cloning the repository.
-* To view individual files in the app, go to the __sawhet_v2_#__ folder.
+* To view the individual app files, go to the __sawhet_v2_#__ folder.

 The __MVP__ folder contains a ZIP file for the minimum viable product.
-This simplified version may be easier for other Shiny editors to adapt to their needs.
+This may be easier for other Shiny editors to adapt to their needs.
 This version is no longer under development.

-The __Archived__ folder contains older versions of the app.
+The __Archive__ folder contains older versions of the app that are no longer being updated.